 You may be able to get a better rate on your personal loan somewhere else, but you won’t know without shopping around.
 Compare rates from your local bank, Prosper, and other online lenders to see which one can give you the cash you need at the lowest possible rate.
 Look out for hidden or prepayment fees, as this could lead to unexpected expenses down the road.
 You also want to make sure you choose a fixed-rate loan, if you can help it.
 If you go with a variable interest rate, your affordable monthly payments could become more costly over time as interest rates rise.

 Shopping around is time-consuming, but it’s well worth the investment.
 Say you go with a $5,000 loan and a five-year term at 15% interest.
 Over the lifetime of your loan, that’ll cost you $7,136.98.
 At a 16% interest rate, that same loan is going to cost $7,295.42.
 That 1% difference equates to an extra $158.44 over the lifetime of your loan – and that’s just on a $5,000 loan.
 On a $10,000 loan, the difference would be twice as much.
-If you have the time to shop around for the best available rate on your personal loan, it’s worth it.
+If you have the time to shop around for the best personal loan rates, it’s worth it.

 Wells Fargo: A good choice if you’re looking for a bigger loan, Wells Fargo offers fixed personal loans from $3,000 up to $100,000.
 You won’t be charged any origination or prepayment fees, and if you have a Wells Fargo checking account, you could be eligible for discounts.
 You can apply online and get approved in as little as 15 minutes and have the funds transferred to your account the same day.